 Barga is a good place to try local Tuscan and Italian cuisine.
-Since Barga is mainly known for its agriculture industry, the restaurants here use fresh local ingredients and good quality olive oil.
-Barga has quite a lot of good trattorias, pizzerias, restaurants and bars that serve simple delicious fare.
-The pizzas here are a must try for all visitors.
-Since the region is known for its excellent wines, almost all restaurants here would serve good quality local wines.
+Since Barga is mainly known for agriculture, the restaurants here use fresh local ingredients and good quality olive oil.
+Barga has quite a lot of good trattorias, pizzerias, restaurants and bars that serve simple, delicious fare.
+The pizzas here are a must for all visitors.
+Since the region is known for its excellent wines, almost all restaurants serve good quality local wines.
 Some of the best places to try while in Barga are II Bugno, II Pergolato, II Ponte and Alpino.

 Shopping in Barga

 Barga is mainly known for its agricultural produce.
 The region is known for its many olive grooves, chestnut trees, dairy farms and grape vines.
 Visitors who come to Barga can shop for great quality local wines that the region is famous for, extra virgin olive oil and some varieties of local cheeses.
 Local wines are available in all the wine shops in Barga.
-Olive oil in Barga is produced from the best quality olives that are grown in the olive grooves in the surrounding regions so visitors would be able to find good quality extra virgin olive oil in Barga.
+Olive oil is produced from the best quality olives, all grown locally so visitors can find good quality extra virgin olive oil in Barga.